 - All sessions will be team sessions.
 Only registered teams and drivers are allowed to take part.

 - To be able to enter, every team must have a team manager as well as a driver line-up consisting of at least 2 but no more than 6 drivers.
 Team managers as well as other non-driving team representatives don't have to fulfil any of the driver requirements.

 - All driving team members, meaning everyone listed on a team's driver line-up, must meet the minimum requirements for their team's car class at the point of sign-up.
 The Road Safety Rating and Road iRating requirements for each car class are listed below.

-Car Clas Minimum Road SR Minimum Road iRating Prototype C 4.00 or higher 2500 or higher Grand Touring D 4.00 or higher 2500 or higher
+Car Class Minimum Road SR Minimum Road iRating Prototype (P) C 4.00 or higher 2500 or higher Grand Touring (GT) D 4.00 or higher 2500 or higher Grand Touring Challenge (GTC) D 4.00 or higher 2500 or higher